 Not everyone needs the same level of protection or every advanced feature available today.
 Here are some other things to take into account when deciding on an Internet security suite, whether you're shopping for a Windows antivirus program, or the best Internet software for Mac.

-- Compatibility: Be sure you're getting the right program for your machine.
+Be sure you're getting the right program for your machine.
 Mac antivirus software and Windows programs are not typically compatible with the other operating system.
 In addition, older computers running XP or Vista usually require a different version than the most current release.
 Make sure your chosen provider offers the right version for your computer.
+Also, take into account antivirus protection for your mobile device.
+Though iOS shouldn't have antivirus software, Android devices should.

 If you're having trouble deciding on the right protection for your device, a free antivirus trial allows you to test the program out and see if it meets your needs.